-THE GARDEN CITY MOVEMENT, STARTED IN ENGLAND, led to Charles Reade being appointed as the state’s first town planner in 1916.
+THE GARDEN CITY MOVEMENT, STARTED IN ENGLAND, led to Charles Reade being appointed as South Australia's first town planner in 1916.

-Reade also guided South Australia in becoming the Australian first state to introduce planning laws under the Town Planning and Development Act 1920.
+Reade also guided South Australia to become the first Australian state to introduce planning laws under the Town Planning and Development Act 1920.

-After a promising start, town planning lost its impetus when Reade left Australia and it remained in a passive state after World War II.
+From a promising start, town planning lost its impetus when Reade left Australia and it stayed passive after World War II.

-Walter Scott Griffiths was an associate of Reade's and went on to succeed him as South Australia's town planner from 1925 until his death in 1929.
-Griffiths was also connected with national works.
-He submitted an entry in 1912 to the international competition, won by Walter Burley Griffin, to design Canberra.
+Walter Scott Griffiths, an associate of Reade, followed him as South Australia's town planner from 1925 until his death in 1929.
+Griffiths put an entry in 1912 to the international competition, won by Walter Burley Griffin, to design Canberra.

-But the garden-city principles lost out when the practicalities of providing enough homes for an expanding population took over.
+But garden-city principles lost out to practicalities of providing enough homes for an expanding population.